drashland/sinco/README.md

 #### Wait until the network is idle

-We use this approach when clicking buttons that result in a navigation as well!

 ```ts
 import { Client } from "...";
 import { waitUntilNetworkIdle } from ".../src/utility.ts";